BEST RESISTANCE BAND CHEST WORKOUT

 We stick to upper chest in exercise number six, the Prone Punch-out, which is mechanically similar to a traditional incline dumbbell press, except on the floor.

-Simulate the angle of an incline press by lying prone with the band anchored behind you, and press straight out just above the floor to full extension.
+You simulate the angle of an incline press by lying prone with the band anchored behind you.
+Press straight out just above the floor to full extension.

 Done properly, the arm is almost dragging across the floor.
 Of course, it should never actually touch the ground, but keep it low to maintain the same angle of push that we would have on a traditional dumbbell or barbell incline press.